 Sign up for a free assessment with Erika to see if this is something that interests you.
-I am offering five free 15-20 minute assessment sessions over the next month (Feb.
-2022).
+I am offering five free 15-20 minute assessment sessions over the next months (March-June 2022).
 To sign up for a free assessment, write me an email (see below) and I will be in touch with you to arrange a phone call.

 Individual Sessions with Erika